How to restore Salesforce data from backups

 You don't want an actual data loss incident to be the first time you've tried your restore process.
 Test your restore tools and processes in advance using a sandbox environment.
 And make sure you test your ability to restore both metadata and data.
 If you're using a backup solution like Gearset, you can set up metadata filters and data templates in advance and practice using those to restore metadata and data to a sandbox.

 Set a regular cadence for testing your restore process.
 Many companies aim to test their restore capability at least once a year.
 Of course, the more often you practice, the more prepared you'll be.
 If your Salesforce team grows or changes significantly, you should test your process again sooner.
 You need to make sure everyone is familiar with your restore process.

 It really helps if your backup solution is part of your DevOps tool, because you'll be using the same processes and tooling to restore your orgs that you use every day for Salesforce deployments.
 Onboarding new members of the team will also be much simpler.

 Have confidence in your ability to restore your org

 Restoring an org after a data loss incident is always going to be stressful.
 But you should never be in a position where you have doubts about your team's capability to restore your org accurately and effectively.
 Start backing up your data and metadata with Gearset, test your restore process, and have confidence in your ability to restore everything - just the way it was - in record time.

-Chat to us via the live-chat if you want to know more.
-Feel free to book a consultation with one of our experts, or click below to road test Gearset's backup solution for yourself - with a free trial right now!
+You'll find more guidance about backups in our free ebook, Backups for Salesforce.
+If you want to learn more about Gearset's backup solution, feel free to book a consultation with one of our experts, or click below to road test Gearset's backup solution for yourself - with a free trial right now!